harness/developer-hub/docs/feature-flags/ff-creating-flag/create-a-project.md

 This topic describes how to create a project in the Harness Platform.
 For more information, go to [Harness Platform documentation](/docs/platform).

 :::info note
-Before you create a Feature Flag, you must have [created an Organization](/docs/platform/organizations-and-projects/create-an-organization).
+Before you create a Feature Flag, you need to [create an Organization](/docs/platform/organizations-and-projects/create-an-organization).
 It's also useful to know about how Access Control works in Harness, to learn more about this, go to [Manage Access Control](/docs/feature-flags/secure-ff/rbac-at-ff/manage-access-control.md).
 :::

 ## Create a project